Supporting treatment resistant depression

-Step 9 - Refer if stuck
+Step 9 - refer if stuck

-As a psychiatrist I see patients who are antidepressant naïve, and those whose GPs have tried a broad range of treatments.
+As a psychiatrist, I see patients who are antidepressant naïve, and those whose GPs have tried a broad range of treatments.
 There is no merit in struggling on alone with a hard to treat patient and I regularly refer to colleagues for second opinions.
 So refer early if stuck for advice on specialist prescribing.

-Step 10 - Be mindful of risk
+Step 10 - be mindful of risk

-Treatment resistant depression carries with it increased suicide risk.
+TRD carries with it increased suicide risk.
 Be aware of this when prescribing toxic drugs like SSRIs and lithium.
 Consider early referral to secondary care, use of the crisis team and close monitoring of risk and response to treatment in patients at higher risk of suicide.

-Dr Judith Mohring is a Consultant Psychiatrist at the Priory Wellbeing Centre, Fenchurch Street, London.
+Dr Judith Mohring is a Consultant Psychiatrist at Priory Wellbeing Centre Fenchurch Street, London.